segoleneganzin/sg-modal-lib/README.md

 - **[npm](https://www.npmjs.com/)** (^10.2.4)
 - **IDE** (VSCode recommended)

-To install the `sg-modal` library, you can use npm or yarn :
+To install the `sg-modal-lib` library, you can use npm or yarn :

 ```
 npm install sg-modal-lib